junfengyu/UsefulDSPFilter/README.md

-# Filter Implementations: Moving Average and Median Filters in C++ and Rust
+# Moving Average and Median Filters in C++ and Rust

 This repository provides implementations of two fundamental signal processing filters: the **Moving Average Filter** and the **Median Filter** in both **C++** and **Rust**.
 These filters are essential tools for smoothing data, reducing noise, and extracting meaningful information from datasets.